-We are developing a number of different laser medicine technologies with various teams of physicians at UIHC.
+We are developing a number of different laser medicine technologies, derived from the use of tiny quantum-engineered semiconductor heterostructures based laser waveguides, with various teams of physicians at UIHC.

 Another project is focused on delivering and monitoring laser radiation effectively in photodynamic therapy (PDT) of cancers.
 This is a collaboration with Dr. Gal Shafirstein at Roswell Park (where PDT was invented), and physicians and Rad Onc researchers at UIHC.